Getmo-Inc/webpush2/README.md

 # Smartpush
 ---
-## Web Push SDK Documentation 1.1
+## Web Push SDK Documentation 1.2
 This lib activates the off-site web push service on your Web Browser.
 Remember that you must have a secure environment to use web push notifications.
 The SDK only works on ``https://`` connections.

 ##### I dont have a ssl certificate!
 \- No problem!
 You can request us to deploy a custom CDN with a SSL certificate.
 After everything is set up, you will receive a URL target that can be use to create a CNAME record on your DNS.
 Example: ``` webpush.yourdomain.com => xxxxxxx.cloudfront.net ```.

-    Important: In this case, the use of the third parameter on the SDK create method is required for webpush work well.
-See more information about using a centralized subdomains above.
+In this case, the use of `sslUrl` on the SDK **create** method is required for webpush work well.
+See more information about using a centralized subdomains bellow.

 ### What does the project do?
 This project integrates off-site webpush notification system with **Smartpush API**, for browsers that supports this feature.

 ### How to install it?

-**Important**, if you dont have a https connection and you choose to use owr infra-structure, you can skip the installation.
-The following files are already present on owr CDN.
+**Important:** if you dont have a https connection and you choose to use owr infra-structure, you can skip the Download and Installation process descripted bellow, because the following 4 files are already present on owr CDN.

-Download "Webpush Installation Files" (*.zip) from **https://cdn.getmo.com.br/webpush-pack-1.1.zip** and install the following files in the root of your website:
+Download "Webpush Installation Files" (*.zip) from [https://cdn.getmo.com.br/webpush-pack-1.2.zip](https://cdn.getmo.com.br/webpush-pack-1.2.zip) and install the following files in the root of your website:
 - webpush.html
 - webpush-chrome-manifest.json
 - webpush-service-worker.js
 - webpush-image.png (customize the image before installation)

-> When you are logged in, click on **Docs & SDK** section and search for the CHROME box, then click on **Chrome SDK** button to download the pack.

 After that, you load the SDK's current version in your html page from one of this two sources:
 - ``http://cdn.getmo.com.br/webpush-1.1.min.js``